SAP/btp-solution-diagrams/guideline/docs/btp_guideline/diagr_comp/areas.md

 # Areas

+*You will find the associated draw.io library in the  [GitHub repo](https://github.com/SAP/btp-solution-diagrams/tree/main/assets/shape-libraries-and-editable-presets/draw.io)*

 ## Area Types

 Blue is the standard, grey for non-sap elements and the Accent colors are for highlighting certain areas.